fossasia/open-event-theme/README.md

 > The Open Event Standard Theme

 The Open Event Theme is the standard theme component of the Open Event project.
 Open Event enables organizers to manage events from concerts to conferences and meet-ups.
 It offers features for events with several tracks and venues.
 Event managers can create invitation forms for speakers and build schedules in a drag and drop interface.
 The event information is stored in a database.
-The system provides API endpoints to fetch the data, and to modify and update it.
+The system provides API endpoints to fetch the data and to modify and update it.
 Organizers can import and export event data in a standard compressed file format that includes the event data in JSON and binary media files like images and audio.

 ### Usage